pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+**NOTICE THIS SOLUTION IS UNDER ACTIVE DEVELOPMENT**

+### Prerequisites ###
+- Azure subscription and existing DocumentDB Account which can be configured for to store your site requests (Optional)
+- April 2014 Cumulative Update or higher for the SharePoint 2013 on-premises
+- For SharePoint On-premises see Vesa's to [blog](http://blogs.msdn.com/b/vesku/archive/2014/06/09/provisioning-site-collections-using-sp-app-model-in-on-premises-with-just-csom.aspx) to configure Provisioning of site collection for on-premises.

 ----------